open-review-toolkit/open-review-toolkit/README.md

 In order configure the site to use your Google Analytics account, you must update the `ga_code` configuration item in `website/config.rb`.

+### Setting up email collection with Google Forms

+The sample site includes some email collection forms, which can interact with [Google Forms](https://www.google.com/forms/about/).
+Here are the steps for setting that up:

+1. Create a new blank Google Form.
+2. Give the form a title.
+3. Create a question named "Email" that accepts a "Short answer".
+4. Click the "Preview" link for the form (eye icon).
+5. Copy URL of the form preview.
+6. Inside the Vagrant VM (via `vagrant ssh`), execute `./scripts/google-form-details.rb`.
+7. Paste URL from the form preview page when the script asks for it and press enter.
+8. Update the `config[:google_form_action]` setting in `website/config.rb` with the URL specified as the "Form action".
+9. Update the `config[:google_form_email_field]` setting in `website/config.rb` with the value associated with your email field from the script output.

+After running `make site`, you should be able to test that everything is working and see your email address show up in the "Responses" tab of your Google Form.
+You can also download the responses as a CSV.

 ## Publishing Your Site

 After running `make site`, the complete website is available as static HTML pages and assets in the `website/build/` directory.
 These can be copied over to the web host of your choice.
 You can also use a static web site host like [GitHub Pages](https://pages.github.com/).